Tyrn/wei/the-insider-en.typ

 the  latter  only occasionally,  being engrossed completely in  the  capital business maelstrom.

-     He started up a hedge fund acquiring  Weian stocks  -  it was quoted in the intergalactic system.
-Trevis raised money for him, a sum unheard-off for a developing market - five hundred  million  dinars.
+     He started up a hedge fund acquiring  Weian stocks---it was quoted in the intergalactic system.
+Trevis raised money for him, a sum unheard-off for a developing market---five hundred  million  dinars.
 He  acquired the broker house  DJ securities and  used it to conduct  the hedge fund operations;  he also acquired 12% shares of the bank that Assalah Company had an account in.